Joseph T. Ball: Membership in the church

 Ball was baptized into the church during the summer of 1832.
 Records disagree on who baptized Ball, but he was most likely baptized by Brigham Young, Joseph Young, Orson Hyde, or Samuel Smith.
 The following year, Ball moved to Kirtland, Ohio with other members of the church (arriving at least by September 1833).
 During a church meeting on March 17, 1836, Ball was suggested as a candidate to become an Elder in the church.
 However, the conference decided against Ball becoming an elder for reasons unknown.

-In January of 1838, Ball served a mission with Wilford Woodruff in the Fox Islands in Maine.
+In January 1838, Ball served a mission with Wilford Woodruff in the Fox Islands in Maine.
 According to Mahas, Ball must have been ordained an elder at this time as that is a prerequisite to being a missionary in the church.
 Three months after the start of his mission, Ball returned to Massachusetts to see his mother, most likely following the death of his father.
 Ball continued acting as a missionary for the next few years, preaching in New England.
 During his mission, Ball and his companions were able to baptize at least 50 people, including noted overland pioneer William Willard Hutchings.

 In 1841, Ball moved to Nauvoo, Illinois with many other members.
 There, he was baptized for the dead on behalf of his father, sister, and a friend and received a patriarchal blessing from William Smith (brother of church founder Joseph Smith).
 Ball also received another mission call to South America, however he never served that mission.
 However, Ball did continue to preach in Ohio.